 PCF helps address these issues and close the digital divide for tomorrow’s leaders attending low-income area Philadelphia public schools.

 Our formula is simple: When local companies upgrade their still-very-usable computers, our volunteers collect, clean and re-furbish them for installation into classrooms that need them.
-We need your financial support to buy refurbishing parts, power strips, networking and to offset installation costs.
+We also gift them to families directly and to churches, community centers and other organizations that operate in the communities we serve.
+But we need your financial support to buy refurbishing parts, chargers, power strips, networking and to offset installation costs.

 Once installed, these units become essential tools for teachers to assist all students but especially those that are behind, and they help keep order in the classroom.